wutobias/locora/README.md

 Hi!
 ===
 This is *LoCorA*, a package that provides the Local Correlation Analysis method, both as a python-library and a command line tool.
 The method is a post-processing tool for molecular dynamics trajectories and is used for investigating temporal properties of water molecules on molecular surfaces.
-Its main application is the calculation of residence times and rotational time constants of water molecules that occupy the first hydration layer of a solute surface.
+Its main application is the calculation of residence times and rotational time constants of water molecules that occupy the first hydration layer of a protein surface.
+The typical application of *LoCorA* is the analysis of water molecules in a protein binding pocket.
 The following pamphlet should give a technical introduction to the program and will be complemented by an upcoming paper.
 However, some more information on the background can be found in the sources provided in the *Background* section.

 Requirements
 ============